 What does WSDOT do to improve air quality?

 Information on how we address climate change in project documents is on our Energy page.
-Additional information on what WSDOT is doing about climate change in on our main climate change page.
+Additional information on what WSDOT is doing about climate change on our main Sustainable Transportation page.

 How does WSDOT analyze air quality?

-WSDOT requirements for air quality analysis are described in Chapter 425 of the WSDOT Environmental Procedures Manual (EPM).
+WSDOT requirements for air quality analysis are described in Chapter 425 of the WSDOT Environmental Manual (EM).

 If you are working on a WSDOT project and need an air quality analysis, please submit a completed Task Request Form (doc 167 kb) to Jim Laughlin.

-Transportation conformity applies to projects funded by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).
+Transportation conformity is required under the Clean Air Act and applies to projects funded by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).
 Conformity requirements apply to areas that do not meet ("nonattainment area"), or previously did not meet ("maintenance area"), the NAAQS.

 When an area violates the standard for one of these pollutants, a State Implementation Plan (SIP) is developed to outline the strategies for attaining the standard.
 When conformity applies to an area, transportation projects must demonstrate conformity to the SIP at the regional and project levels.